ibraheemdev/ibraheemca/content/posts/2020-07-16-easier-asynchronous-state-modelling-in-react-redux-with-the-finite-state-machine-model.md

 };
 ```

-That's it! in 5 lines of code, we can intercept all actions, and calculate the application state based on the current state, and the action type!
-Our todos reducer and view now look much cleaner:
+That's it! in 5 lines of code, we can intercept all actions and calculate the new application state without having to worry about any edge cases!
+Our todos reducer now looks much simpler:

 ```javascript
 // reducer